egonw/blog/_posts/2008-03-08-my-foaf-network-2-xslt-for-html-gui.markdown

-Because the ACS meeting where [Henry](http://www.ch.ic.ac.uk/rzepa/) will present something about FOAF in chemistry, is nearing very fast now (here's the [first blog it this series](http://chem-bla-ics.blogspot.com/2007/10/my-foaf-network-1-foafexplorer.html)), it becomes urgent to beef up the [Blue Obelisk](http://www.blueobelisk.org/) FOAF network, now consisting of [7 members](http://blueobelisk.sourceforge.net/wiki/Members).
+Because the ACS meeting where [Henry](http://www.ch.ic.ac.uk/rzepa/) will present something about FOAF in chemistry, is nearing very fast now (here's the [first blog it this series <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/10/26/my-foaf-network-1-foafexplorer.html)), it becomes urgent to beef up the [Blue Obelisk](http://www.blueobelisk.org/) FOAF network, now consisting of [7 members](http://blueobelisk.sourceforge.net/wiki/Members).
 All do now show up in [the FOAFExplorer](http://blueobelisk.sourceforge.net/people/egonw/):